So, You’ve Started Your College Search…

 - What percentage of students receive scholarships aid?
 (It's 98% at RWU).

 - Ask schools about their merit scholarships (awards based on your high school accomplishments) and their "need-based" financial aid (based on your family's financial resources).
 Understand what's available and how you may qualify for these options.
-Our merit scholarships range from $7,500 to approximately $22,500 per academic year!
+Our merit-based awards range from approximately $10,000 to $24,000 per academic year!

 - What type of award can I receive?
 Knowing how much money a school gives in scholarships or the average aid award can only help you so much.
 Every financial aid package is specific to the family and student situation.
 Pro tip: Did you know that every college in the United States is required to have a Net Price Calculator on their website?
 This gives you a more personalized financial aid early estimate based on information you and your parents can easily enter.
 Check out ours.